remy/remysharp.com/public/drafts/on-the-react-bandwagon.md

 **Enter Create React App** (henceforth know as CRA in this post).
 In my very first foray I tried to use CRA but got overwhelmed by the generated files, directory and config, so I aborted.
 Thankfully, I revisited it again a few months later, either armed with a little familiarity with React components or perhaps the config was hidden, but the big, nay *huge*, benefit was that **the configuration is entirely hidden** (though you _can_ eject CRA and manually tune the configuration).

-This is important to me: it meant that I could get up and running with zero configuration and I could write code and see results.
+**It meant that I could get up and running with zero configuration and I could write code and see results.**

-## Reloading and losing state
+## 😭♻️ Reloading and losing state

 I've posted previously about [my workflow](https://www.youtube.com/playlist?list=PLXmT1r4krsTq7w7hDV6zfirrs4NJlzJX5) and to this day, I still use devtools for development.
 An important factor of using devtools is maintaining application state both for debugging but also for general development.